-This program is jointly administered by the Department of Epidemiology and the TraCS Institute.
-Questions related to clinical aspects of the program should be directed to Susan Pusek, Director, Education Programs, TraCS Institute (919-966-0128, suspusek@med.unc.edu).
-Questions related to academic aspects of the program should be addressed to Valerie or Jennifer.
+Questions related to curriculum aspects of the program should be directed to Dr. Laura Loehr, MSCR Program Leader, lloehr@email.unc.edu.
+Questions related to administrative aspects of the program should be addressed to Valerie, vhudock@unc.edu, or Jennifer, jenjoyce@email.unc.edu.